IDEAS TO INSPIRE, GUIDE & STRENGTHEN YOUR DOMESTIC CHURCH AT HOME

 - Take the time to pray with us by using the Mass on our homepage.

 - If you have special intentions that you would like to be included in our prayers, please email these to [email protected].
-We will print out all of the submissions and have them in a basket beside the altar during our weekly recorded Masses.
 We feel it is important to be able to turn to your community in faith during the most troubling times.
-Since we cannot be together to do so, we hope this invitation assists you on your journey.
+Since we cannot all be together to do so, we hope this invitation assists you on your journey.

 - Coloring Pages and Activities for Young Children